THENHKHAN/Vikash-Ahlawat-800QA-Pdf/README.md

 # Vikash-Ahlawat-800QA-Pdf
-Here, We'll be solving Each SET from set-1 to ........ .
-Will store Pdf and query here in this Repo
+* We'll be solving Each SET from set-1 to ........ .
+Will store Pdf and query here in this Repo.
+* In PostgreSQL